SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.markdown

 *WeAreTeachers* conducted a survey of 309 K–12 classroom teachers from public, private and religious schools across the country (USA) and published an [article](https://www.weareteachers.com/what-do-teachers-think-of-game-based-learning-2/) about it.

-As commented by a Classroom Aid in a [post](https://classroomaid.wordpress.com/2012/12/09/what-k-12-teachers-think-about-game-based-learning/):
+As commented by Classroom Aid in a [post](https://classroomaid.wordpress.com/2012/12/09/what-k-12-teachers-think-about-game-based-learning/):

 > "[the survey] shows more technologies and helps are needed for game-based learning to be broadly implemented into classrooms. […] There are still gaps waiting to be bridged, for examples, building learning games more closely tied to education goals, or helping teachers to design learning activities with game-like mechanism for their lesson goals."